Frequently Asked Questions

 Q. How long will construction last?

-A. Final geotechnical surveys are being conducted at the intake site, and construction is set to begin in early 2026 with a completion date no later than the end of 2029.
+A. Construction is expected to begin in early 2026 with a completion date around the beginning of summer 2029.

-Q. Will my water supply be interrupted or effected?
+Q. Will my water supply be interrupted or affected?

 A. There may be interruptions in service for brief period and all reasonable efforts will be made to perform these activities outside of peak usage times.